AEGEE/MyAEGEE/gsuite-wrapper/README.md

 ## The project & how to contribute

-You can read more about the project on the [development wiki](https://oms-project.atlassian.net/wiki/spaces/GENERAL/overview)
+You can read more about the project on the [development wiki](https://myaegee.atlassian.net/wiki/spaces/GENERAL/overview)

 ## API

-For better visualisation and more detailed API consult [Apiary](http://docs.omsgsuitewrapper.apiary.io/) (not sure how the permissions to edit work, but nothing that can't be solved by asking).
+For better visualisation and more detailed API consult the [docs](apidocs.aegee.eu) (WIP).

 ### Licence

-Copyright 2019 Fabrizio Bellicano (AEGEE-Europe) and contributors
+Copyright 2019-2020 Fabrizio Bellicano (AEGEE-Europe) and contributors

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at